pivorodrigues/devopstips/acsa.md

 - Network ACLs have separate inbound and outbound rules, and each rule can either allow or deny traffic.

 - Network ACLs are stateless; responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa).

+#

+**Custom VPCs and ELBs**

+- **[Important to Exam]** When you're provisioning a load balancer, you're gonna need at least two public subnets.

+#

+**VPC Flow Logs**

+_What Are VPC Flow Logs?_

+VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to an from network interfaces in your VPC.
+Flow log data is stored using Amazon CloudWatch Logs.
+After you've created a flow log, you can view and retrieve its data in Amazon CloudWatch Logs.

+- You cannot enable flow logs for VPCs that are peered with your VPC unless the peer VPC is in your account.

+- You cannot tag a flow log.

+- After you've created a flow log, you cannot change its configuration; for example, you can't associate a different IAM role with the flow log.